Jeff-Fang/Forte/README.md

 #### About the app

 __Forte__ is a glossary or a dictionary app of musical terminology.
-You can search and collect some frequently encountered terms and make notes for them.
+It allows you to search and collect some frequently encountered terms and make notes for them.

 #### Content Source